 Sedum mexicanum Britton

-The specific epithet "mexicanum" means "of or from Mexico" and refers to the place where the plant was first discovered.
+The specific epithet "mexicanum" means "of or from Mexico" and refers to where the plant was first discovered.

 How to Grow and Care for Sedum mexicanum